hltcoe/turkle/README.markdown

     python manage.py publish_hits TEMPLATE_FILE_PATH CSV_FILE_PATH

+with `TEMPLATE_FILE_PATH` replaced with the path to the HIT template file and `CSV_FILE_PATH` replaced with the path to the CSV file containing the data for the individual HITs.

 ### Get results

 To get the results of the completed HITs, `cd` to the root directory of